cddmp/enum4linux-ng/README.md

 I made it for educational purposes for myself and to overcome issues with enum4linux.pl.
 It has the same functionality as the original tool (though it does some things [differently](#Differences)).
 Other than the original tool it parses all output of the Samba tools and allows to export all findings as YAML or JSON file.
 The idea behind this is to allow other tools to import the findings and further process them.
 It is planned to add new features in the future.

 ## Features
-- support for YAML and JSON output
+- support for YAML and JSON export
 - colored console output (can be disabled via [NO_COLOR](https://no-color.org/))
 - ldapsearch und polenum are natively implemented
 - support for legacy SMBv1 connections